Which city is cheaper, Oslo or Amsterdam?

 Both Oslo and Amsterdam are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Amsterdam for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Oslo in the winter for the museums, the shopping scene, and the cuisine.

 Oslo can get quite cold in the winter.
 Be prepared for some very cold days in Amsterdam.
 In the winter, Amsterdam is much warmer than Oslo.
-Typically, the winter temperatures in Amsterdam in January are around 2°C (36°F), and Oslo is about -4°C (25°F).
+Typically, the winter temperatures in Amsterdam in January average around 2°C (36°F), and Oslo averages at about -4°C (25°F).

 Amsterdam usually receives more sunshine than Oslo during winter.
 Amsterdam gets 46 hours of sunny skies, while Oslo receives 40 hours of full sun in the winter.